-In accordance with Government Auditing Standards, we have also issued our report dated October 4, 2016 on our consideration of the Ramapo Indian Hills Regional High School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 27, 2017 on our consideration of the Ramapo Indian Hills Regional High School District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Ramapo Indian Hills Regional High School District's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Ramapo Indian Hills Regional High School District's internal control over financial reporting and compliance.

-LERCH, VINCI & HIGGINS, LLP Certified Public Accountants
+LERCH, VINCI & HIGGINS, LLP

+Certified Public Accountants

 Public School Accountants